Building a Company That Runs Itself

 The breakdown of work and insuring that the work was done exactly to spec became the focus of the army of managers needed to make sure that workers did precisely what they were told, no more, no less.
 Employees were treated like children, because from a skills point of view, they were.

-Fast forward to today, the army of managers continues to exist, and employees continue to be treated like children, manipulated with the carrot and the stick, despite the fact that the workforce is now generally highly educated and skilled, and moreover temperamentally resistant to being “managed”.
+Fast forward to today, the army of managers continues to exist, and employees continue to be treated like children, manipulated with the carrot and the stick, despite the fact that the workforce is now generally far better educated and skilled, and moreover temperamentally resistant to being “managed”.

 Since the 1970s, science has become fascinated with the self-organizing properties of systems.
 Did you ever notice that there are no managers in the natural world?
 Not one.